mrpointblue/sonnenBatterie-Integration/README.md

 - No Data >> Ensure the `JSON API for Reading` is enabled in the SonnenBatterie dashboard.
 - No Data >> If no data appears, verify the IP address and token entered in the integration.
 - Charging / Discharging not possible Ensure the `JSON API for Write` is enabled in the SonnenBatterie dashboard.
+- Mode 11 and 4 not supported by API

 ## Contribution
 Feel free to open issues or create pull requests to contribute to this project.